una-dinosauria/ada-cuda-assign/README.md

 A simple, [pyzmq](https://github.com/zeromq/pyzmq)-based server and client that perform GPU assignments on the ada cluster at UBC.

+### Before everything

+Make sure you are in the `nvusers` group (you can email the helpdesk to be added), otherwise you will not even be able to see the GPUs.

 ### Server set up

 Someone (usually me) should be running `./run_server.py` on the head node, `ada.cs`.